 Though you can rarely find a restaurant or street food stall that serves it, it’s actually a traditional homemade breakfast of the Kiwis, sometimes lunch as well.

 You can use your favorite kind of spaghetti or make your own recipe for this dish.
-Still, the New Zealand recipe would call for the canned spaghetti as it is convenient and excellent for a rush breakfast or an effortless meal for a chilling weekend.
+Still, the New Zealand recipe would call for canned spaghetti as it is convenient and excellent for a rush breakfast or an effortless meal for a chilling weekend.

 24. Kumara Fries

 Kumara, or sweet potatoes, was brought to the New Zealand islands ever since the first settlement of the Maori.
-You can now find them in many Kiwis dishes, such as traditional hangi, but deep-fried in oil is the best way to enjoy this sweet root vegetable.
+You can now find them in many local dishes, such as traditional Hāngī, but deep-fried in oil is the best way to enjoy this sweet root vegetable.

 Of course, this method was influenced by the world’s popular French fires during immigration.
 Therefore, almost everywhere that serves French fries in New Zealand also offers their traditional fries as well, and don’t hesitate to give them a try!

-26. Maori Bread
+25. Maori Bread

 The key ingredient that made the fame of this bread is “bug” – a cultural potato starter, and the remaining elements are the same as regular bread recipes, which are flour, sugar, baking soda, and salt.